Xiaoice: Designer

-TV and Radio Hostess
+TV and radio hostess

 Xiaoice has hosted 21 TV programs and 28 Radio programs, such as CCTV-1 AI Show, Dragon TV Morning East News, Hunan TV My Future, several daily radio programs for Jiangsu FM99.7, Hunan FM89.3, Henan FM104.1 etc.

-AI being
+"AI being"

-AI being, that is a 'supernatural' [likely meaning unnatural, that is, artificial] virtual human, is a concept proposed by the Xiaoice team in 2019.
+An "AI being" is a concept proposed by the Xiaoice team in 2019.

-According to the "White Book of China Virtual Human Development Industry in 2022" released by Frost & Sullivan and LeadLeo, the white paper cites the six elements of AI being proposed by the Xiaoice team, including: Persona, Attitude, Biological Characteristic, Creation, Knowledge and Skill, believes that AI being has more potential and can represent a trend than relying on CG modeling and Meta human driven by the man in the middle.
+According to the "White Book of China Virtual Human Development Industry in 2022" released by Frost & Sullivan and LeadLeo, the white paper cites six elements of an AI being proposed by the Xiaoice team, including: Persona, Attitude, Biological Characteristic, Creation, Knowledge and Skill.

-One of the virtual experts created by the Xiaoice team.
-He is the first case of AI participating in the training of the world's top competitions and assisting in winning the gold medal in the Beijing Winter Olympics.

 On May 16, 2023, Xiaoice released their "GPT Clones" as its "GPT Human Cloning Plan."
 The program is aimed at replicating celebrities, public figures, and regular people.
 As of June 2023, Xiaoice had launched more than 300 "GPT Clones."
 People were invited to register via WeChat in China and Japan.
 A major point of focus for Xiaoice with their AI Beings is having virtual partners.
 A paid fee allow for more complex responses, voice messages, and more.